Superradiation of Dirac particles in KN black hole: The radial equation of motion and effective potential

-If we preset the boundary condition as $q\varPhi _H=y\omega$, the imaginary part of $V$ will be displayed due to the rotation of the black hole and the charge near the horizon\cite{25,26,27,28,29,30,31,32,33,34,35,36}.
-It is seen that when the derivatives of V (imaginary part) equal to 0, and the second derivatives of V (imaginary part) is negative the superradiation condition is established.
-The establish of superradiation condition proves that there is a potential barrier near the horizon.
-As we can see, when the wave functions are combined into one, the Schrödinger equation holds, creating another reasonable wave function, where the imaginary part of V becomes the real part.
-If there is a potential barrier beyond the horizon, there could be a superradiation effect.
+Given the condition \(q\varPhi _H=y\omega\), when the boundary conditions are set, the imaginary component of \(V\) becomes evident due to the rotation of the black hole and the charge near its horizon \cite{25,26,27,28,29,30,31,32,33,34,35,36}.
+It's observed that the derivative of the imaginary component of \(V\) is zero, and its second derivative is negative when the superradiance condition is met.
+This suggests the presence of a potential barrier near the horizon.

+When wave functions converge, the Schrödinger equation is satisfied.
+If both sides of this equation are multiplied by the imaginary unit \(i\), a new valid wave function is formed, transforming the imaginary component of \(V\) into its real counterpart.
+If there exists a potential barrier beyond the horizon, this could potentially give rise to a superradiance effect.

+It's worth noting that before the multiplication by \(i\) in Eq.(68) of the Schrödinger equation, the imaginary component of \(V\) already hints at a potential barrier.
+After this multiplication, the imaginary component is converted into a real one.

+The superradiance phenomenon occurs when both the boundary and superradiance conditions are met.
+A consistent superradiance phenomenon emerges if a potential barrier is present near the acting field.

 The Kerr-Newman-de Sitter geometry (as in the case of Kerr and Kerr-Newman geometry) can be described in terms of the local Newman-Penrose zero-tetrad framework applicable to the main zero geodesic, that is, the tetrad and Weyl tensor Two main zero directions $C_{\mu\nu\rho\varepsilon}$.
 In this generalized Kinnersley framework, the null tetrad is constructed directly from the tangent vector of the main null geodesic: